pac3r/flatbuffers/README.md

-_This fork is only to have a library.json file for easy integration with PlatformIO._
+_This fork is only to have a library.json file for easy integration with PlatformIO.
+Notice that the latest version of Flatbuffers (v25.2.10) has not been merged yet, because of [this bug](https://github.com/google/flatbuffers/issues/8589)._

 ![logo](http://google.github.io/flatbuffers/fpl_logo_small.png) FlatBuffers